BrightID/BrightID-Node-Backup-Script/README.md

 - Place your google credentials json file beside the `backup.py` with the `google.json` as name.

-- Add a cron job to run the script everyday.
+- Add a cron job to run the script every hour.

 ```
 # m h  dom mon dow   command
-0 1 * * * python3 /path/to/script/backup.py
+0 * * * * python3 /path/to/script/backup.py
 ```